Mendsaikhany Enkhsaikhan: Early years

 Enkhsaikhan was born 1955 in Ulaanbaatar.
 He participated in the International Mathematical Olympiad in 1973 and took bronze medal.
 He earned PhD in economic sciences from the Kiev State University, former USSR in the 1970s.

 From 1978 to 1988 he worked as an economist, researcher and deputy head of a department at the Foreign Ministry of Mongolia.
 From 1988 to 1990 he worked as a specialist at the Ministry of Foreign Economic Relations and Trade and in the meantime, he was a director of a market research institute.

-From 1990 to 1992 he held a seat in the State Small Khural (parliament) for the first time, representing the Mongolian Democratic Party (1990) and chaired a standing committee in the parliament.
+From 1990 to 1992, he held a seat in the State Little Khural (parliament) for the first time, representing the Mongolian Democratic Party and chaired a standing committee in the parliament.
 From 1992 to 1993 he held a seat in the State Great Khural (parliament) representing the Mongolian Democratic Party.
 He was appointed as a president of the Academy for Political Education in 1992.

 After that he served as the chairman of the common elections commission of Mongolian National Democratic Party and Mongolian Social Democratic Party for the presidential elections of June 6, 1993.
 From 1993 to 1996 he worked as the chairman of the Presidential office for Punsalmaagiin Ochirbat, first official president of Mongolia.